 Since our launch in 2016, our founders have been in constant dialogue with the municipality of Copenhagen.
 Our aim was always to provide a quality service that is adapted to the specific needs of the city and its citizens.
 But prior to the newly issued official permits, the city had not defined the legal parameters of operating a bike-sharing service in Copenhagen.
 The new permits and regulations are a welcomed step in the right direction to improve transportation for the masses.

 There is still work to be done though!
 The new regulations will restrict the number of available shared bicycles at some locations, regardless of user demand.
 For example, big train stations such as Nørreport or Copenhagen Central Station will have a limit for two bicycles only.

-We think it is important to get cities to think about regulating the micro-mobility market, even though we understand that shaping a regulation that caters to a wide array of stakeholders is extremely hard.
-Unregulated markets however favour larger providers who might not be the best suited for the specific needs of a city but do have the resources to survive longer in a hyper competitive environment.
+We think it is important to get cities to think about regulating the micro-mobility market.
+Even though we understand that shaping a regulation that caters to a wide array of stakeholders is extremely hard.
+Unregulated markets, however, favour larger providers who might not be the best suited for the needs of a city but do have the resources to survive in a hyper-competitive environment.

-We believe in working together with cities to provide a tailored, quality service that is adapted to the specific needs of its citizens and look forward to more successes in working together with other European administrations and municipalities.
+We believe in working together with cities to provide a tailored, quality service that is adapted to the needs of its citizens.
+And we look forward to more successes in working together with other European administrations and municipalities.